knoevenagel/AI-Catalysis/INVASE/readme.md

 The modified INVASE algorithm instance-wisely distinguish important and irrelevent features for chemical problems.
 The detail of the modified INVASE can be found in the Method section and Supplementary Note 3&4.
 The algorithm is based on Yoon, J., Jordan, J., Schaar, M.: Invase: Instance-wise variable selection using neural networks.
 ICLR 2019 (2019).

-You can use this algorithm by using the mae function: mae(actor_h_dim,critic_h_dim,dim,iteration,lamda1,lamda2,learning_rate,lr2,n_layer,penality,batch_size,df)
+You can use this algorithm by importing the mae function: mae(actor_h_dim,critic_h_dim,dim,iteration,lamda1,lamda2,learning_rate,lr2,n_layer,penality,batch_size,df)

 in which: